cmcnunn/HGDream_LinearStage/README.md

 # HGDream_LinearStage

-A Python-based control interface for a 2-axis Velmex linear stage system.
+A Python-based control interface for a 2-axis Velmex linear stage system which holds the HGDream Hodoscope and MCP-Timing devices.
 This project includes both a serial controller and a live-updating GUI for manually moving and monitoring stage position.

 ## Features